-1 Local FTP server port The Default port is 21.
-To connect to an FTP sever, it is recommended that you do not change the port number unless your camera is behind a router.
-If your camera is behind a router, you can assign any port number to this field, but you must enable port fowarding on the router.
+(1) Local FTP server portit is recommended that you do not change the port number unless your camera is behind a router.
+If your camera is behind a router, you can assign any port number to this field, but you must enable port forwarding on the router.
 Please refer to your router manual for more information on port forwarding.

-2 1st FTP server If you are going to upload snapshots to an FTP server, you will need to fill in the Domain name or IP address of your external FTP server such as ftp://dlink.com or ftp://123.123.123.1.
+Ist FTP server-If you are going to upload snapshots to an FTP server, you will need to fill in the Domain name or IP address of your external FTP server such as ftp://dlink.com or ftp://123.123.123.1.
 (The server name and IP address will vary depending on the user.)
 The following user settings must be correctly configured for remote access.

-Record Snaptshots to your FTP server with Motion Detection (continued)
+Record Snapshots to your FTP server with Motion Detection (continued)

-3 1st FTP user nameSpecify the user name to access the external FTP server (ex.
-John Smith).

-4 1st FTP password- Specify the password to access the external FTP server (ex.
-12345).

-5 1st FTP remote folder- Specify the destination folder in the external FTP server (ex. snapshot).

-6 Primary FTP passivemodePassive mode will allow access to an external FTP server if your camera is behind a router protected by a firewall.

-2nd FTP server Specify the Domain name or IP address of your second external FTP server.
+3 1st FTP server port- The port of the FTP server.
+The default is 21 for an external FTP site.
+4 1st FTP user name- Specify the user name to access the external FTP server (e.g. John Smith).
+(5) 1st FTP password- Specify the password to access the external FTP server (e.g. 12345).
+(6) 1st FTP remote folder- Specify the destination folder in the external FTP server (e.g. snapshot).
+Primary FTP passive mode- Passive mode will allow access to an external FTP server if your camera is behind a router protected by a firewall.
+2nd FTP server- Specify the Domain name or IP address of your second external FTP server.
 This field is optional if you have already filled in the information for the first FTP server.

-2nd FTP user name- Specify the user name to access your backup
+2nd FTP server port- The port of the FTP server.
+The default is 21 for an external FTP site.
+2nd FTP user name- Specify the user name to access your backup FTP server.

-FTP server.

 2nd FTP password- Specify the user password to your backup FTP server.
 2nd FTP remote folder- Specify the destination folder on your external backup FTP server.

-Secondary FTP passive Passive mode will allow access to a second external FTP server if your camera is behind a external FTP server if your camera is behind a router protected by a firewall.
+Secondary FTP passive mode- Passive mode will allow access to a second external FTP server if your camera is behind a router protected by a firewall.

-For detailed information about each setting, please refer to Configuration > Adanced > Mail & FTP in the section titled "Using the DCS-5300G With an Internet Browser" (page 42).
+For detailed information about each setting, please refer to Configuration > Advanced > Network in the section titled "Using the DCS-3220 With an Internet Browser" (page 37).
 Click the apply button when finished.

-Record Snaptshots to your FTP server with Motion Detection (continued)
+Record Snapshots to your FTP server with Motion Detection (continued)

-Next, click the Applications button under the Tools tab to set the application
+Next, click the Applications button under the Tools tab to set the application settings for the DCS-3220.